- Screen Colours:

 We have a wide range of powers and in Pinewood these range from commenting on planning applications: highways, traffic, community safety, lighting, litter, rights of way and by providing and maintaining bus shelters, seats, litter bins, dog-dirt bins, notice boards and by providing a community hall.

 The parish council has the power to award grants to community organisations for capital projects.
-In the past these have included funding a number of Neighbourhood Watch signs, supporting the Womens' Institute Sensory Garden project at Belstead School, grants towards improvement works in Belstead Brook Park, grants to charitable organisations that help those living in the parish and most recently in providing the majority of the funding to build the Pinewood Community Hall.
+In the past these have included funding a number of Neighbourhood Watch signs, grants towards improvement works in Belstead Brook Park, grants to charitable organisations that help those living in the parish and most recently in providing the majority of the funding to build the Pinewood Community Hall.

 When we meet....

-Currently we meet on the second Monday of each month in the Lounge Room of the Pinewood Community Hall in Laburnum Close.
+Normally we meet on the second Tuesday of each month in the Lounge Room of the Pinewood Community Hall in Laburnum Close.
 All meetings are open to the public and start promptly at 7.30pm.
-See the link for the dates of the meetings for this year.
 Our District and County Councillors regularly attend our meetings and give reports.